Buying bonds is not a strategy Benjamin Graham is well known for, but he was definitely a proponent.

 How do we determine when the stock market is undervalued or overvalued?
 Benjamin Graham detailed methods to estimate the current value of stocks.
 We apply Mr. Graham’s methods to determine the current value of the 30 stocks that make up the Dow Jones Industrial Average.
 The value investing methodology is based upon the 10-year financial history of each company, including the P/BV and P/E ratios.

-*This post originally ran on November 3, 2016 and is updated periodically.
+*This post originally ran in November 2016 and is updated periodically.